gabeorosan/pa-project/README.md

 # vquery

-Once I had the complete database, I worked on making the main features of the website: a search features that allows you to query the information stored for any specific PDBID, Scatter Plots, Bar Graphs, Pie Charts, and Heatmaps.
+Once I had the complete database, I worked on making the main features of the website: a search feature that allows you to query the information stored for any specific PDBID, Scatter Plots, Bar Graphs, Pie Charts, and Heatmaps.
 Because of the way I stored all data as singular fields for each virus, and there are only ~1200 spherical capsids on ViperDB, I decided to load all viruses and all associated data into the web app as soon as it opens so that any filters applied